AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * All strings in the _Recent work_ area in [!DNL Create] <!-- GS-5037 -->

-* The Brands, Personas, and Product Dropdown menu option strings in the Prompt area <!-- GS-5293 -->
+* The Brands, Personas, and Product dropdown menu option strings in the Prompt area <!-- GS-5293 -->

 * The **Zoom to fit to screen** string displayed during email and Meta ad generation <!-- GS-5063 -->

 * Date and time formats, **Untitled Draft** string, and error messages in Email and Meta ads names <!-- GS-5023 5022 5048-->

-* _Assets_ tab Tile view strings and percentage symbol (%)  <!-- GS-4983 4984-->
+* The [!DNL Content] _Assets_ tab gallery view strings and percentage symbol (%)  <!-- GS-4983 4984-->

 * The percentage symbol (%) used in the Insights > Experiences click-through rate <!-- GS-4279 -->

 * Error message displayed when a system error occurs during email or Meta ads creation<!-- GS-5061 -->

-* Decimal separator for the "Word Count Per Sentence"  phrase Insights Experience details page <!-- GS-4986 -->
+* Decimal separator for the "Word Count Per Sentence"  phrase on the Insights Experience details page <!-- GS-4986 -->

 * Strings in the Export menu for a Meta ad generated with a template. <!-- GS-5031 -->